Finding the Universe

 Charles de Gaulle (CDG) is a little further away.
 You have the option of taking the bus, which will be around 30-45 minutes, or you can take the RER train from the airport which takes between 25 and 50 minutes to Gare du Nord, depending on if it is a fast or a slow service.

-Another option, which might be more cost effective if you are travelling in a group, is to take a taxi.
-This will take you for fixed price from the airport to central Paris.
+Another option, which might be more cost effective if you are travelling in a group, is to take a taxi or private shuttle.
+This will take you for a fixed price from the airport to central Paris.
 You can book this service in advance here.

 Walking Tours of Paris